birobali/restfulapi/RESTfulAPIguidline.md

 * To support partial updates in contrast with PUT that is defined for the complete update or replacement of a resource

 The client can check whether te PATCH is supported via the Allow header of the OPTIONS response or the resource can include an Accept-Patch header with the supported media types for the PATCH method.
-Be aware that the PATCH method sometimes blocked in some firewall connfiguration, therefore the resource should always support PUT method beside PATCH.

 Similar to [PUT](#PUT) method PATCH can handle [Optimistic Concurrency Control](<<link_to_optimistic_concurrency_Control>>)

 ### <a name="DELETE"></a>DELETE